SUBJECTS

 hearing loss that happened after birth

-16. What are the seven characteristics of autism?
+29. What is the prevalence of autism?

 biomedical - social - behavioral - and educational